Abadrausar/Rubble-/other/Rubble Readme.txt

 	You should not use the extension .txt for readme files, as this will cause Rubble to parse those files.
 		See "Rubble Addons.txt" for more details.

-	It may be possible to see FBs made from "dfhack command" or "caste transformation", there is nothing I can do about this as autosyndrome requires the use of inorganic materials.
+	It may be possible to see FBs made from "dfhack command" or "caste transformation", there is nothing I can do about this as autoSyndrome requires the use of inorganic materials.

 When making an error report please post the FULL log file!
 Posting just a few lines tells me almost nothing about the problem, after all I made Rubble write all that stuff for a reason :)